NikolaMomcilovic96/ExpensesTracker/README.md

 # ExpensesTracker

 ExpensesTracker is the app made for tracking expenses of users.

+All users expenses are secured by biometric authentication.
+Only phone owner can access expenses tab.

 User can change the currency that expenses are going to be saved in.